 - JPG

 - The most common file format stored in PhotoShelter is JPG.
-The relatively small file size (compared to TIFF or raw) makes it ideal for online storage, and most clients expect JPG files.
+The relatively small file size (compared to TIFF or RAW) makes it ideal for online storage, and most clients expect JPG files.

 - TIFF